christsven/H.E.A.T/factions/Baltic Security Partnership Brigade.md

 ### EDM4S EW team

-Domestically produced lithuanian anti UAV system.
+The Electronic Drone Mitigation 4 - System, or EDM4S, is a domestically produced lithuanian anti UAV system.
+The weapon interferes with the communication of the UAV with satellites and ground operators by jamming it with electromagnetic pulses at up to 5km of range.
 Issued for experimental use.

 | EDM4S Anti Drone team | <img src="/factions/nato-symbols/blufor/ew-rifle-t.excalidraw.png" align="right" alt="MANPADS team" height=30 width=auto></img> |
 | :---- | ---- |